 The African Studies Program seeks a Local Resource Guide to provide cultural adaptation guidance to Fellows for the duration of the six-week Institute.
 This work may include guidance mediating cross-cultural challenges, navigating the American medical system and accessing various other local resources.

 LOCAL RESOURCE GUIDE POSITION DESCRIPTION (pdf) Deadline: Applications are currently closed.

 Community partners include local organizations who are willing to share their work with the Fellows, both through education and discussion, as well as experiential learning and service.
 The purpose of these visits is not only to serve and network, but also to expose Fellows to the inner-workings of American organizations and workplaces.

 The African Studies Program is seeking volunteers to help the Fellows with small trips such as shopping for personal needs, attending religious services, or exploring Madison and surrounding areas.
-If you would be interested in providing transportation and spending a short block of time with a Fellow or two, please complete this brief interest survey.

 The Mandela Washington Fellowship is made possible only by the support of many partners, both on and off-campus.